Call us today to schedule a visit: 407-767-2477

 • Check for hazards at your toddler's level (stairs, cords, outlets, cabinets, windows).

 • Continue using the toddler car seat on every outing in the car.
-Do not put the child in the front seat if an airbag is present.
-Remember your child should remain rear-facing until age 2.
+Do not put the child in the front seat.

 • Closely supervise your toddler especially near dogs, lawnmowers, driveways, streets and water.